2020 Azerbaijani parliamentary election: Results

 The New Azerbaijan Party was initially reported to have won 72 seats, with 43 taken by independents.
 However, the results in four constituencies were later annulled by the Election Commission, with the New Azerbaijan Party and independents both losing two seats.

 Erkin Gadirli of the Republican Alternative Party won a seat running as an independent.

-Razi Nurullayev, the chairman of the spitter group from Azerbaijani Popular Front Party won a seat running as an independent.
+Razi Nurullayev, the chairman of the splinter group from Azerbaijani Popular Front Party won a seat running as an independent.

+By constituency

 Aftermath

 The newly elected National Assembly met for the first time on 10 March and elected Sahiba Gafarova as Speaker.